On K3 surfaces of Picard rank 14: Projective models for certain K3 surfaces

-\eeqn Moreover, for $g_0=g_3=0$ and $g_0=g_3=f_{33}=0$ the polarizing lattice extends to the lattices $H \oplus E_8(-1) \oplus D_5(-1)$ and $H \oplus E_8(-1) \oplus D_6(-1)$, respectively. \end{theorem} \begin{proof} One constructs the explicit Weierstrass models using the substitutions provided in the statement.
+\eeqn Moreover, for $g_0=g_3=0$ the polarizing lattice extends to $H \oplus E_8(-1) \oplus D_5(-1)$. \end{theorem} \begin{proof} One constructs the explicit Weierstrass models using the substitutions provided in the statement.
 Using fibration~$(1)$ it follows immediately that a K3 surface $\mathcal{X}''$ is endowed with a canonical $H \oplus E_8(-1) \oplus A_3(-1)$-polarization.
 We proved in Proposition~\ref{cor:EFS5} that there are only two inequivalent Jacobian elliptic fibrations on K3 surfaces with a N\'eron-Severi lattice isomorphic to $H \oplus E_8(-1) \oplus A_3(-1)$.
 We realized both as explicit Weierstrass models.
 The Vinberg quartic determines a K3 surface if and only if the given substitution for fibration~$(1)$ determines an irreducible, minimal Weierstrass model.
-One checks using fibration~$(1)$ that this is the case if and only if \beq \Big( f_{1,3}, f_{2,3}, f_{3,3}, g_0, g_1, g_3 \Big) \neq \vec{0} \,. \eeq Conversely, it was proved in \cite{MR2718942} that every $H \oplus E_8(-1) \oplus A_3(-1)$-polarized K3 surface, up to isomorphism, is realized as the minimal resolution of a quartic in Equation~(\ref{eqn:quartic_PPP}).
+One checks using fibration~$(1)$ that this is the case if and only if \beq \Big( f_{1,3}, f_{2,3}, f_{3,3}, g_0, g_1, g_3 \Big) \neq 0 \,. \eeq Conversely, it was proved in \cite{MR2718942} that every $H \oplus E_8(-1) \oplus A_3(-1)$-polarized K3 surface, up to isomorphism, is realized as the minimal resolution of a quartic in Equation~(\ref{eqn:Vinberg_body}).
 Lastly, it was proven in \cite{MR2718942} that the extension in Equation~(\ref{eqn:lattices}) to $n=6$ occurs along the locus $g_0=0$, and to $n=5$ along $g_0=g_3=0$.
 Similarly, the extension to $n=4$ occurs when $f_{33}=g_0=g_3=0$.
-One checks that fibration~$(1)$ has singular fibers $II^* + I_1^* + 7 I_1$ and $II^* + I_2^* + 6 I_1$ for $g_0=g_3=0$ and $g_0=g_3=f_{33}=0$, respectively. \end{proof} We also have: \begin{proposition} Using the notation above, for $(\eta, \iota)=(\kappa, \lambda)=(0,1)$ and $g_0=g_3=f_{33}=0$ and \beq \eeq the quartics in Equation~(\ref{eqn:Vinberg_body}) and Equation~(\ref{mainquartic}) are birationally equivalent.
-Here, $\{j_{2k}\}_{k=2}^6$ are the invariants given in Theorem~\ref{thm:moduli_space_alt1} and coincide with the generators of $A(\mathcal{D}_4, \Gamma_4)$ in Equation~(\ref{eqn:generators}) defined by Vinberg. \end{proposition} \begin{proof} The birational map $\mathbb{P}^3 \dashrightarrow \mathbb{P}^3$ given by \beqn
+One checks that fibration~$(1)$ has singular fibers $II^* + I_1^* + 7 I_1$ and $II^* + I_2^* + 6 I_1$ for $g_0=g_3=0$ and $g_0=g_3=f_{33}=0$, respectively. \end{proof} We also have: \begin{proposition} Using the notation above, for $(\eta, \iota)=(\kappa, \lambda)=(0,1)$ and $g_0=g_3=f_{33}=0$ and \beq \eeq the quartics in Equation~(\ref{eqn:Vinberg_body}) and Equation~(\ref{quartic1}) are birationally equivalent.
+Moreover, the remaining invariants are generators of $A(\mathcal{D}_4, \Gamma_4)$ in Equation~(\ref{eqn:generators}). \end{proposition} \begin{proof} The birational map $\mathbb{P}^3 \dashrightarrow \mathbb{P}^3$ given by \beqn